PaulRegnier/AMOCATI/README.md

 Please consult the https://paul-regnier.fr/tutoriel-amocati/ webpage to access:
 - Installation instructions
-- A detailed tutorial with an example analysis
+- A detailed tutorial with an example analysis of an example dataset

 Feel free to contact me (paul.regnier@aphp.fr or paul.jb.regnier@gmail.com) if you have any question, remark or suggestion about _AMOCATI_ and/or my research work.